Code of Conduct for Clubs and Organizations

 IV.
 Student Leadership Conference

 - Registered clubs and organizations are required to be represented at the annual Student Leadership Conference at Shepherd as required by the Student Life Council.
 In order to maintain recognition on campus, all organizations are required to send at least two representatives to all sessions of the Leadership Conference while clubs are required to send at least one representative to all sessions of the Leadership Conference.
-Social Greek organizations are required to send at least two executive officers and one active/associate member to all sessions of the Leadership Conference.
+Social Fraternities and Sororities are required to send at least two executive officers and one active/associate member to all sessions of the Leadership Conference.
 Exceptions to this policy may be granted by the Student Life Council through appeal prior to the date of the conference.
 NOTE: While they are encouraged to attend, academic honor societies are not required to attend the Leadership Conference.
 Representation/attendance at the Conference is considered by the Student Government Association in funding of co-curricular and student activities groups

 - Clubs and organizations who fail to meet the Leadership Conference attendance requirements as outlined above may face sanctions or lose recognition on campus.
 Consequences or sanctions will be as follows: